766b/GWvW_Overlay/README.md

-#Broken due to HoT....
-I'm fixing it
-Nearly finished adapting to HoT changes, should come back soon

 Remarks
 ============
 This application does not behave like regular overlays, hooking an application to display it's informations (like mumble overlay or overwolf), instead the windows are set to stay above every other window.